microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-1-build-agent.md

 You'll need to explore endpoints and payloads of the API service interactively.
 Using a **.http** file in Visual Studio Code with the REST Client extension, which is already installed for you,  allows you to define and send HTTP requests directly from your editor.
 It's a lightweight, code-friendly way to test APIs, inspect responses, and iterate quickly without switching to external tools.

-Inside the root folder of the projected you just created,  create a folder called **http**.
+Inside the root folder of the project you just created, create a folder called **http**.
 Create a new file named +++repairs-api.http+++ inside the http folder.

+>[!TIP]
+> **Creating folders and files in VS Code:**
+> - To create a new folder: Right-click in the Explorer panel (file tree) on the left side of VS Code, select "New Folder", and type the folder name.
+> - To create a new file: Right-click on the folder where you want to add the file, select "New File", and type the filename with its extension.
+> - Alternatively, you can use the icons in the Explorer panel: the folder icon (📁) creates a new folder, and the file icon (📄) creates a new file in the currently selected location.

 Copy paste below content into the file.

 ```